Projectslearner/arduino-uno-led-chaser/README.md

-# LED Dimmer with Arduino:
+# LED Chaser with Arduino:
  LED chaser using digital pins 2 through 11 on an Arduino Uno involves connecting LEDs to these pins and controlling them with a simple program.
 The project is straightforward and serves as an excellent introduction to Arduino programming and electronics.

 ## Components: